 Education & outreach

-- 2024: Automate sharing of real time acoustic detections (v3 Orcasound web app & v2 OrcaHello AI) via Orcasound notifications & Acartia.io; develop open SRKW whistle catalog.
+- 2024: Automate sharing of real time acoustic detections (v3 Orcasound web app & v2 OrcaHello AI) via Orcasound notifications & ; develop open SRKW whistle catalog (led by intern Lucy Day); mentor Swinburne University 6-student team in design & development of v2 of Acartia.io (co-led by Ali Alaydrus)

 - 2023: Collaboration with HALLO and DFO partners to publish a new open catalog for SRKW calls; Integration of Acartia data cooperative with new end users, including an open salmon-orca dashboard, the Whale Report Alert System (WRAS), the Whale Alert mobile app, and the ERMA Northwest oil spill response web app.